Mental Health Facilities Mesa County, CO

 Hilltop Residential Youth Services

-Hilltop Residential Youth Services is a mental health treatment center in Mesa County, CO, located at 1405 Wellington Avenue, 81501 zip code area.
+Hilltop Residential Youth Services is a mental health facility in Mesa County, CO, located at 1405 Wellington Avenue, 81501.
 Hilltop Residential Youth Services provides residential treatment.
-Hilltop Residential Youth Services offers dialectical behavior therapy, group therapy and behavior modification to children / adolescents.
-Hilltop Residential Youth Services also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Hilltop Residential Youth Services consist of case management, intensive case management and suicide prevention services.
+Hilltop Residential Youth Services provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to children / adolescents.
+Hilltop Residential Youth Services also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Some other services available at Hilltop Residential Youth Services include intensive case management, education services and case management.

 West Springs Hospital

-West Springs Hospital is a mental health facility in Mesa County, CO, located at 515 28 3/4 Road, 81501.
-West Springs Hospital provides hospital inpatient treatment and telemedicine/telehealth.
-West Springs Hospital provides couples/family therapy, cognitive behavioral therapy and group therapy to children / adolescents, young adults and adults.
+West Springs Hospital is one of mental health facilities in Mesa County, Colorado, located at 515 28 3/4 Road, 81501 zip code.
+West Springs Hospital provides telemedicine/telehealth and hospital inpatient treatment.
+West Springs Hospital provides behavior modification, activity therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
 West Springs Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at West Springs Hospital include mentoring/peer support/consumer-run services, illness management and recovery and chronic disease/illness management.
+Additional services provided at West Springs Hospital include diet and exercise counseling, illness management and recovery and case management.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.